cocos/cocos-docs/en/physics/physics-raycast.md

 #### Parameters

-- samplePointsWorldSpace： Sample points/line stripe in world space
+- `samplePointsWorldSpace`： Sample points/line stripe in world space
 - `mask`: [mask](physics-group-mask.md) for filtering, you can pass in the group to be detected, the default is 0xffffffff
 - `maxDistance`: the maximum detection distance, default is 10000000, do not pass `Infinity` or `Number.MAX_VALUE` at this time
 - `queryTrigger`: whether to detect the trigger

 #### Return values

-It will return true when the line stripe intersects with other colliders.
+It will return true when the line stripe intersects with other colliders, but the result of detection is stored in `PhysicsSystem.Instance.lineStripCastClosestResult` and `PhysicsSystem.Instance.lineStripCastResults` which can be referred in the following contents.

 ### Example